rankutah/blog/sites/rank-utah/content/locations/pleasant-grove-ut.md

 {{< faqs >}}

 ### What is your experience?
 I built my first professional website for a small business in 2023 and have a Master's degree in Software Development.
-I've also worked in cybersecurity at Arctic Wolf and OKTA.
+I've also worked in cybersecurity at Arctic Wolf and Okta.
 You can learn more about my background on my <a href="https://www.linkedin.com/in/benjamin-awerkamp/details/experience/" target="_blank" rel="noopener">LinkedIn profile</a> or on the <a href="/about">About page</a>.

 ### How long does a custom site take?
 Sites can usually be done in 2–3 weeks with good coordination.